IABTechLab/uid2docs/docs/guides/integration-javascript.md

 ## Complete UID2 Account Setup

 Complete the UID2 account setup by following the steps described in the [Account Setup](../getting-started/gs-account-setup.md) page.
-As part of the account setup process, you'll need to provide a list of domain names for the sites that you'll be using with this UID2 SDK for Javascript.
+As part of the account setup process, you'll need to provide a list of domain names for the sites that you'll be using with this UID2 SDK for JavaScript.

 When account setup is complete, you'll receive a **public key** and **subscription ID**.
 These values are unique to you, and you'll use them to configure the UID2 module.

 :::tip
 Only root-level domains are required for account setup.
-For example, if you're going to use UID2 SDK for Javascript on example.com, shop.example.com, and example.org, you only need to provide the domain names example.com and example.org.
+For example, if you're going to use UID2 SDK for JavaScript on example.com, shop.example.com, and example.org, you only need to provide the domain names example.com and example.org.
 :::

-## Add UID2 SDK For Javascript to Your Site
+## Add UID2 SDK For JavaScript to Your Site

 The following code illustrates the different SDK events that we will respond to.